• Free shipping on all orders

 Gatorade is known for being an electrolyte drink.
 Electrolytes are a group of essential minerals that carry a positive or negative ionic charge.
 Sodium, potassium, and calcium are some of the most well-known.

 Electrolytes are needed for various metabolic processes in the body, including hydration of cells and proper muscle and nerve function.
-Excess water loss from urination, sweating, or diarrhea can result in dehydration from the low levels of these electrolytes.
+Excess water loss from urination, sweating, or diarrhea can result in dehydration and disrupted levels of these electrolytes.

 In contrast to its intended purpose, excessive consumption of Gatorade can lead to dehydration in cats.
 The high salt content in Gatorade can increase their thirst, prompting them to drink more water.
 This can disrupt their electrolyte balance and potentially exacerbate dehydration.

 Gatorade has an electrolyte distribution meant for humans experiencing periods of activity or high demands associated with athletic performance.
-Such a composition of electrolytes is not intended for cats and can lead to kidney or heart issues, as much of the electrolyte balance is done by the kidneys and the heart.
+Such a composition of electrolytes is not intended for cats and can lead to a variety of health issues, such as kidney or digestive problems.

-Often, your vet will provide you with a species-appropriate electrolyte, and Gatorade will not be recommended.
+Often, your vet will provide you with a species-appropriate electrolyte solution, and Gatorade will not be recommended.

 cat drinks fresh water from an electric drinking fountain